Acervans/Hybrid-CRS/README.md

 ```shell
 pre-commit install
 ```
-3. To manually start the backend server (API service in Docker Compose), go to `hybrid-crs/` and start the FastAPI server:
+3. To manually start the backend server (API service in Docker Compose), run the FastAPI server:
 ```shell
 fastapi dev api.py
 ```
-4. To manually start the frontend server (UI service in Docker Compose), go to `hybrid-crs/frontend/hybrid-crs-ui/`, install packages and start the Next.js app with your package manager.
+4. To manually start the frontend server (UI service in Docker Compose), go to `frontend/hybrid-crs-ui/`, install packages and run the Next.js app with your package manager.
 Using __pnpm__:
 ```shell
 pnpm install
 pnpm dev